eugenesamozdran/dnd_bot/README.md

 Database was created using MySQL Workbench, CSV file can be found in the repository.

-You would need to install Flask and mysql.connector libraries to run this on your machine.
-Of course, you would also need to create your own basic Telegram bot via @BotFather in order to have access to unique bot token.
+Additional libraries are Flask and mysql.connector.
+Of course, you would also need to create your own basic Telegram bot via @BotFather in order to have access to unique bot token if you want to use the script for your own needs.